- Exfoliating removes dead cells from the skin’s surface to improve its health and appearance.

 Directions

-- Combine honey with sugar to form a thick paste.
+- Combine both ingredients to form a thick paste

-- Rinse off in the shower and apply a body lotion or cream to your still-damp skin.
+- Rinse off in the shower and apply a body lotion or cream to damp skin

 Coffee scrub